simonw/db-to-sqlite/README.md

     db-to-sqlite blog.db \
         --connection="postgresql://localhost/myblog" \
         --all

+When running `--all` you can specify tables to skip using `--skip`:

+    db-to-sqlite blog.db \
+        --connection="postgresql://localhost/myblog" \
+        --all \
+        --skip=django_migrations

 If you want to save the results of a custom SQL query, do this: